Simultaneous Submissions: A Definitive Guide

 Avoid this Semi-Secret Simultaneous Submission Surprise: Occasionally a rumor surfaces that a writer has been blacklisted by multiple publications.
 This really does happen.
 Not only can a publication blacklist a submitter for sending simultaneous submissions when they aren't permitted (and it's not hard to get caught doing that), but editors of different publications do talk to one another about "problem" submitters.
 Our advice is always to follow a publication's rules.

 What is proper Simultaneous Submissions etiquette?

-Also, some publications request that you let them know up front when a piece is being submitted simultaneously.
+First: Some publications request that you let them know up front when a piece is being submitted simultaneously.
 You don't need to make a big deal of this.
 Simply mention in your cover letter that the piece is also under consideration by other publications and that you'll let them know promptly if the piece is accepted elsewhere.
 You don't need to list the other publications unless that's part of the request.

 Need help keeping track of Simultaneous Submissions?

 Duotrope's Submission Tracker helps you keep track of all your submissions.
 Regarding simultaneous submissions, it will let you know whether it's OK to submit a specific piece simultaneously, or if it's currently under consideration by a publication that doesn't allow sim subs.
 When it comes to simultaneous submissions, stay safe!